 95 cals / 7.1g fat / 2.3g carbs / 0.4g fiber / 6.2g net carbs = 1.9g net carbs

-- 2 pieces of bacon, cooked and chopped
+- 2 strips of bacon, cooked and crumbled

 - 2 eggs